 Documents You Need to Finalize Probate in Florida

 - Death certificates.
 You'll need several official death certificates throughout the probate process.
 Representatives should order a minimum of 6 death certificates through the funeral home - 3 long form (with cause of death) and 3 short form (without cause of death).

 - The Last Will and Testament.
-It's important to have the most recent version of the decedent’s will, including all trusts and codicils, or amendments.
+It's important to have the most recent original version of the decedent’s will, including all trusts and codicils, or amendments.
 This may include an inventory of assets, as well as instructions for distribution of the decedent’s personal property, such as furniture, jewelry, heirlooms, or home furnishings.

 - Deeds and titles.
 You'll need a copy of all deeds for real estate holdings and property owned by decedent, as well as certificates of titles for vehicles.